Zaltarba/blog/_posts/2023-07-08-Bayesian-article.md

 ## Conclusion

 By using a Bayesian approach and Monte Carlo methods, we successfully grouped time series into different clusters.
 We observed that the estimations of the AR parameters were very close to the true values, and our algorithms made no classification errors.
 However, the estimations of the MA parameters were often less accurate.
 This difficulty arises from the challenges involved in estimating the parameters specific to ARIMA models.
 Additionally, we assumed that all parameters follow the same prior distribution

+## Bibliography

+14. Frühwirth-Schnatter, and S. Kaufmann, (2008).
+Model-based clustering of multiple time-series, Journal of Business and Economic Statistics, 26, 78 – 89